بازنمایی خاطرۀ غیرارادی در جهان داستانی گلی ترقی بر اساس اندیشههای والتر بنیامین

 • Kamran Sepehran 2

-1 Associate Professor, Department of Cinema, Faculty of Cinema & Theatre, Iran University of Art, Tehran, Iran
+1 Associate Professor in Cinema and Theatre, University of Art, Tehran, Iran.

-2 Associate Professor, Faculty of Cinema & Theatre, University of Art, Tehran, Iran
+2 Associate Professor in Cinema and Theatre, University of Art, Tehran, Iran.

 چکیده [English]